ember-template-lint/ember-template-lint/docs/rule/no-model-argument-in-route-templates.md

 # no-model-argument-in-route-templates

-:wrench: The `--fix` option on the command line can automatically fix some of the problems reported by this rule.
+🔧 The `--fix` option on the command line can automatically fix some of the problems reported by this rule.

 Usage of `{{@model}}` in route templates was introduced to simplify the mental model in Ember Octane.
 Unfortunately, there is a known problem where usage of